AndyObtiva/super_module/README.md

 ## IRB Example

-Create a ruby file called super_module_example.rb with the following content:
+Create a ruby file called super_module_irb_example.rb with the following content:

 ```ruby
 require 'rubygems' # to be backwards compatible with Ruby 1.8.7